 Within that broad definition, roles vary from district to district and coach to coach: Some coaches refer to themselves by specific content areas—titles I hear most often are literacy coach or math coach—and other coaches focus on general instruction.
 Some coaches work exclusively one-on-one with teachers who have identified needs, while others may demonstrate strategies for large groups before going into the classrooms to coach individual teachers.

 The path to hiring a coach can also take many forms.
-Coaches may be directly employed by a school or district, like Eric Sandberg, whom I interviewed below, who is one of three coaches employed full-time by a single school.
-Other coaches, like Gretchen Schultek (also interviewed below), work for nonprofit organizations that contract out their coaches to schools as needed.
+Coaches may be directly employed by a school or district, like Eric Sandberg, who is one of three coaches employed full-time by a single school.
+Other coaches, like Gretchen Schultek, work for nonprofit organizations that contract out their coaches to schools as needed.
 And there are other coaches who work entirely on their own, marketing their services online and building relationships with schools in their local area or even at great distances, serving clients by traveling directly to them or through online coaching.

 Interviews with Two Instructional Coaches

 To learn more about what coaching is like from the inside, I interviewed two instructional coaches for my podcast.

 Gretchen Schultek worked as an elementary teacher for eight years before venturing into coaching.
 As a coach for The New Teacher Project, she works in a variety of schools whose administrators have requested coaching services for new teachers.
 She also offers advice and encouragement to teachers through her blog, Always a Lesson, and her podcast of the same name.